 If a facility does not have an ACS CCP on staff, but hires an outside ACS CCP Authorized Educator (see #2 below) to lead courses, those specific courses may be marketed as offering exam preparation.
 However, the facility may only receive ACS CCP Authorized Education Center status if an ACS CCP is on staff.

-4. Non-Profit Universities or Colleges: Varied levels of authorization are available to non-profit educational facilities.
+4. Non-Profit or Public Universities or Colleges: Varied levels of authorization are available to non-profit educational facilities.
 Please contact ACS for details.

 Requirements for Authorization: